 During the game

-Once the tournament begins, you may start answering questions.
+Once the tournament begins, you may start viewing the tournament questions and submitting answers.
 From the home screen, tap “Competition.”
 From there, you can choose a category — Math Pulse (trivia), Gardner Greats (logic puzzles), or Math Classics (contest math) — and a difficulty level.

 If you get a question right, you win points.
 If you get it wrong, points are deducted from your total.
 If you answer a question — incorrectly or correctly — you are locked out of that question and your score is adjusted.